-Davalois Fearon a Bessie award-winning, critically-acclaimed dancer and choreographer and one of Dance Magazine’s Up-and-Coming Black Artists to Have on Your Radar.
-She was born on the island of Jamaica and raised in The Bronx, New York and is the founder and Artistic Director of Davalois Fearon Dance.
+Bessie award-winning, critically-acclaimed dancer, teacher, and choreographer Davalois Fearon, has been lauded by colleagues as “unapologetic” and by critics as “electrifying.”
+Fearon was born on the island of Jamaica and raised in the Bronx, NY and is the founder and Artistic Director of Davalois Fearon Dance.
 She creates visual imagery that is fluid yet detailed, assertive yet thoughtful.
-Her choreography has been presented throughout New York City including on Broadway at the New Victory Theater, the prestigious Metropolitan Museum of Art, the world-renowned Joyce Theater, Dance Enthusiast’s “Moving Caribbean in NYC,” the Bronx Academy of Arts and Dance, and the Inception to Exhibition Dance Festival, among others; as well as across the US and in Kingston, Jamaica.
+Her choreography has been presented throughout New York City, by the Joyce Theater, The Metropolitan Museum of Art, Dance Enthusiast’s “Moving Caribbean in NYC,” the Bronx Academy of Arts and Dance, and the Inception to Exhibition Dance Festival, among others; as well as across the US and in Kingston, Jamaica.
 She has collaborated with internationally renowned poet Patricia Smith, multi-reedist Mike McGinnis, fashion photographer Nigel HoSang, and interdisciplinary artists Andre Zachery and Deborah Castillo.

-Fearon performed and taught around the world with the Stephen Petronio Company, and at times staged company repertory from 2005-2017.
-Fearon created and implemented an education program for the Stephen Petronio Company, taught as an adjunct professor in the Long Island University Brooklyn Dance Program and has been a guest professor at Princeton University Program in Dance, Purchase College Conservatory of Dance, and Hillsborough Community College Dance Program.
+Fearon performed and taught around the world with the Stephen Petronio Company and at times staged company repertory from 2005-2017.
+Fearon created and implemented an education program for the Stephen Petronio Company, taught as an adjunct professor in the Long Island University Brooklyn Dance Program, and has been a guest professor at Princeton University Program in Dance, Purchase College Conservatory of Dance, and Hillsborough Community College Dance Program.
 She has also performed with Daniel Ezralow, Forces of Nature, Ballet Noir, Darrell Robinson, and Ballet International Africans.
-She holds an MFA from the UWM and a BFA from the Purchase College Conservatory of Dance.
+She holds an MFA from UWM and a BFA from the Purchase College Conservatory of Dance.

 I am passionate about creating work that increases awareness about social and environmental issues that appeals to a wide range of audiences.
 To this end, my choreography explores topics related to the environment, race, gender, and sexuality, as well as abstract, movement-driven ideas.
 I translate words, images, emotions, and situations into my unique movement vocabulary, which is as rooted in my Jamaican immigrant background and my childhood in the Bronx as in my master’s level academic training and professional contemporary/postmodern dance background.
 My collaborations with multimedia artists help me take audiences on audio-visually thought-provoking journeys through the world’s most pressing issues.